How to Make Hollandaise Sauce - a step-by-step tutorial that teaches you how to make this classic French mother sauce!

 1tablespoonfresh lemon juice

-1/8teaspoonground cayenne pepper
+pinchground cayenne pepper

 Instructions

-Place yolk mixture in metal mixing bowl over another larger saucepan with water at the bottom and place over medium heat; ensure bottom of mixing bowl isn't touching the water.
+Combine: Place the metal bowl with the yolk mixture over another larger saucepan with water at the bottom and place over medium heat; ensure bottom of mixing bowl isn't touching the water.
+Very slowly, add butter to yolk mixture, continually whisking.
+Continue until all of the butter is added (this will take several minutes).

+Serve: Enjoy immediately or leave in "warming bowl" for an hour or so.
 Add tablespoon of warm water to sauce that has been sitting and whisk to revive.

 Notes